In This Article

 Do You Still Need to Shave?

-Benjamin says that in certain areas dermaplaning can replace shaving and there may not be a need for both.
-“I would recommend just sticking to dermaplaning,” she says, “and if you’re going to wax, I recommend waiting a few days before and/or after waxing to do a dermaplaning treatment to allow the skin to heal from the waxing treatment.”
+Benjamin says that dermaplaning can replace shaving in certain areas, and there may not be a need for both.
+“I would recommend just sticking to dermaplaning,” she says, “and if you’re going to wax, recommend waiting a few days before and/or after waxing to do a dermaplaning treatment to allow the skin to heal from the waxing treatment.”

 The Final Takeaway